Drone Laws in Egypt

 In all cases, using unmanned aircraft is prohibited as per Rules of the Air and Air Traffic set forth in this respect.“

-In newspaper reports, one can even read that the mere possession of a drone in Egypt can already lead to the fact that you go to jail.
+In newspaper reports, one can even read that the mere possession of a drone in Egypt can already lead to a jail sentence.
 But that does not surprise me because of the unstable political situation in the Arab Republic.

 I am annoyed by the strict rules because I am very enthusiastic about the ancient Egyptian culture.
 With a drone, you could capture many charming places from the air.
 If you manage to fly in Egypt, you should always keep a safe distance from the archaeological sites so that the treasures of Egypt are not damaged.
 That’s not worth a few shots.
-About the pyramids or other great temples, I would only fly with a fully redundant multicopter.
-Also, you should also remember that many attractions have a high contingent of military police on site.
+Above the pyramids or other great temples, I would only fly with a fully redundant multicopter.
+Also, you should remember that many attractions have a high presence of military police.
 So do not risk too much.

 We have researched the listed drone regulations for Egypt to the best of our knowledge.
 We cannot guarantee the correctness of the information.
 If you want to be on the safe side, contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Egypt!